jlmelville/drnb/README.md

 force `uv sync` to reinstall the `drnb-plugin-sdk` dependency in each project without bumping its version—handy while iterating on the SDK itself.

+When `ExternalEmbedder` launches a plugin it runs `uv run drnb-plugin-run.py` inside that plugin's directory, so the `.venv` created by `uv sync` is picked up automatically (no manual activation required).
+Keep `uv` on your `PATH` or set the `UV` environment variable; if you need a bespoke invocation you can override the `runner` field for that plugin in `plugins/plugins.toml`.

 ### Optional packages

 #### Faiss